 Covering an Expensive Vet Bill

-Vet bills can be hefty, and they can add up quick.
+Vet bills can be hefty, and they can add up quickly.
 Whether you’re there for routine vaccines or emergency X-rays, your vet may have options for payment other than putting it on a credit card with a high APR.
 Many vets will offer great service rates for cash payments made in full or have other in-house options.
-There’s no harm in asking your vet what offers are available especially when it comes to getting your pet the proper care they need.
+There’s no harm in asking your vet what offers are available, especially when getting your pet the proper care they need.

 House Accounts and Split Payments: Some veterinary practices will offer credit lines to customers or will offer the ability to make payments over time.
 Many will require a credit card on hold before services are rendered and ensure the negotiated payments are made.
 Having a house account or split payment plan can help your pet get the treatment he or she needs without having to break the bank all at once.

 Pet Specific Loans: If faced with a large bill that you can’t cover with a credit card or other payment method, you may consider a pet-specific loan.
 As with credit cards, the APR can be quite high ranging from 8-29.99% for up to 72 months.

 Pet Insurance: Did you know the average cost of an emergency vet visit is between $800-$1,500 and can cost upwards of $10,000 for serious procedures?
 This is where pet insurance becomes truly worth it.

 Pet insurance can help prevent heavy financial burden in case of unexpected and expensive vet care emergencies.
 They offer affordable monthly payment plans and, depending on your policy, will reimburse you up to 90% of the costs.
 Having pet insurance gives pet owners peace of mind knowing they will be able to afford an unexpected treatment and mitigate those large bills.